vEnhance/web.evanchen.cc/input/faq-school.md

   and are worried that you are "missing out" or "behind" by not having done contests, then my advice would not be worry about it.
-  The biggest hurdle will be getting acquainted with proof-writing, which is a challenge, but one that everyone goes through.
-  (Sidenote: most colleges have some introductory proof classes.
-  I have fairly dim views of most that I have seen, but I don't have a better suggestion.)
-  I wouldn't go as far to say that it's not worth it, just that (1) having immense problem-solving ability is not _that_ important, (2) you'll get mathematical maturity from the standard curriculum anyway over time,
+  The biggest hurdle will be getting acquainted with proof-writing, which is a challenge, but one that everyone goes through.[^proof] I wouldn't go as far to say that it's not worth it, just that (1) having immense problem-solving ability is not _that_ important, (2) you'll get mathematical maturity from the standard curriculum anyway over time,